 Our insurance and reinsurance operations are often required to directly or indirectly participate in mandatory shared market mechanisms, principally in the states of Massachusetts, New Jersey and New York.
 These mechanisms typically require insurers to accept applications for insurance policies by individuals who are unable to obtain insurance in the voluntary market.
-As of December 31, 2001, approximately 2% of OneBeacon's net written premium related to its participation in mandatory shared market mechanisms.
 Underwriting results related to assigned risk plans are typically adverse and, as a result, we underwrite some policies with a higher risk of loss than we would normally accept.
-For 2001, OneBeacon's net written premium from participation in mandatory shared market mechanisms generated a loss ratio in excess of 100%.
 In connection with the OneBeacon acquisition, we established reserves related to the New York assigned risk program in the amount of \$110.0 million.
 This liability was \$126.5 million as of March 31, 2002.
 Our participation in assigned risk plans may result in greater liabilities than we anticipate and could adversely affect our results.